lbborkowski/engineering-unit-converter/README.md

 *Lightweight tool for converting units*

 ## Summary
 This repository provides the source code for a GUI-based lightweight universal unit conversion software.
-The engineering unit conversion tool allows the user to type the given and desired units as well as the value to be converted.
-Typing the units allows greater flexibility and ease-of-use compared with picking the units from a drop down menu.
+The engineering unit conversion tool allows the user to type the given and desired units as well as the value(s) to be converted.
+Typing the units allows greater flexibility and usability compared with picking the units from a drop down menu.
 This is especially true for specialized units such as MPa\*m^(1/2) as seen converted to ksi\*in^(1/2) in Figure 1.
 The tool also allows the user to convert multiple values at once which can speed up conversion of large datasets.

 ![](EngineeringUnitConverterGUI.png)
 >*Figure 1.
 Engineering unit converter GUI*